Emergency Evacuation Plan

 Fire Alarms

 Fire alarms and smoke detectors are signaled to a private security company.
 In the case of a fire or the detection of smoke, the private company is signaled.
 The security company confirms with the College the existence of fire and notifies the fire department.
-The appropriate building safety liaison officer will verify the extent of the emergency based on the information provided by the smoke and fire detection panel and will initiate the evacuation procedure.
-If a person knows about the cause of the alarm, he or she should inform the evacuation coordinator or the building safety liaisons.
+The Evacuation Coordinator initiates the evacuation procedure.

 6